cschulzsuper/object-inspection/docs/building-a-business-application-part-4.md

 Today, I want to talk about validating front end inputs and back end data.

 This article will paint a rough picture on the error handling and validation in my experimental prototype.
-It does not aspire to be perfect nor does it claim to be complete or the best approach.
+It does not aspire to be perfect nor does it claim to be complete or to be the best approach.
+As always I will omit parts of the code.
 If you can agree with those terms, you may continue.

 Until now I did not really mention validation and error handling in detail, as I started with my experimental business application as a prototype without any of that stuff.
 You could use any format and any data an the values would end up in the database.
-If data constrain would be violated, an exception would be thrown somewhere in the request processing stack and might even break the Blazor application.
+If data constrains would be violated, an exception would be thrown somewhere in the request processing stack and might even break the Blazor application.

 ![Application](bucket/081b4094-1167-4043-a8c1-8bb309966644.gif)

-But I had in mind that I would later add validation at multiple stages.
+But I had in mind that I would later add validation at multiple places.
 This was a little test an my implementation skills. *Am I able to add validation in a subsequent development stage, without much refactoring?*

 I like to think of it as a single responsibility principle for myself.
 A couple of years ago I would respect all eventualities in the first step of my implementation, as I wanted to cover all failure cases from the beginning.
 This would usually postpone my prototype and would even make my code ugly.
 Fast and overthinking usually means not good in my case.